-Using the voxel-grid filtering, also the noise is reduced.
-Besides, the output of the filtering is not selected among the input points, but rather a new point is generated, the output point itself does not keep the original sensor data (i.e., colors or LiDAR features).
+Using the voxel-grid filtering, also the noise is reduced, as output is the voxel centers instead of the points' centroid (red point in Figure 3-2).
+As the output of the filtering is not selected among the input points, but rather a new point is generated, the output point itself does not keep the original sensor data (i.e., colors or LiDAR features).
 These sensor data is then retrieved for each point from their nearest neighbors in the full resolution original input point cloud, after the filtering.
 The voxel size decision and its impact on the classification results will be further discussed in the next chapter (Section 4.1).